codess-aus/PL-900/Bus_value.md

 **Power Virtual Agents:** power Virtual Agents is used to create chatbots With the help Of a IOW-code / no-code interface.
 You should use **Power Virtual Agent** to build intelligent bots.
 Power Virtual Agents is a tool to create Al powered chat bots without code in a drag and drop user interface.
 You can deploy Power Virtual Agent bots to various channels including your website.
 Power Virtual Agents allows you to create bots without writing code.
+You should use Power Virtual Agents to create customer support chatbots.
+Power Virtual Agents allows you to create bots without writing code.

-**Power Automate:** Power Automate automates business workflows like communication and decision approvals.
+***Power Automate:*** Power Automate automates business workflows like communication and decision approvals.
 Configure Power Automate to handle internal approvals.
 You should recommend Power Automate to build automatic workflows that access data from multiple sources.
 Power Automate can be used to create automatic workflows for business processes, like sending an email notification when a sales order is created or integrating data from custom APIs with internal data sources.